SoftEng-HEIGVD/Teaching-HEIGVD-RES-2016-LabBox/README.md

 2. **Install Vagrant on your machine**.
 You can download the bits [here](https://www.vagrantup.com/downloads.html).

-**WARNING** for linux users: do not install vagrant with `apt-get install`.
+**WARNING** for linux users :

+1. For **Debian** and derivative: do not install vagrant with `apt-get install`.
 The repos contain old versions, which have caused us lots of problems in the past!

+2. For **Fedora**: vagrant should be installed via dnf or yum.
+Fedora has up to date packages in its repositories.
+VirtualBox can also be found in [rpmfusion.org](http://rpmfusion.org/Configuration) repositories, with an as up-to-date and better integration than on the official site.
+Once enabled, you only have to `sudo dnf install VirtualBox vagrant`

 ## Setup procedure